SSI BENEFITS – WHAT YOU NEED TO KNOW

 COST OF LIVING ADJUSTMENTS

 Each January, your payments will increase automatically if the cost of living has gone up.
-For example, if the cost of living has increased by 2 percent, your benefits will also increase by 2 percent.
+For example, if the cost of living increases by 2 percent, then your benefits will also increase by 2 percent.
 The SSA usually sends a letter to notify you in advance of your new monthly SSI amount.

 REPRESENTATIVE PAYEE FOR SSI PAYMENTS

-If the beneficiary of SSI benefits is a child or is not competent to handle their own monthly benefits, then the SSA will appoint a representative payee.
+If the beneficiary of SSI benefits is a child or is not mentally competent to handle their own monthly benefits, then the SSA will appoint a representative payee.
 The payee manages the funds in the best interest of the child or adult beneficiary.
-Learn more information here about your representative payee and your benefits.
+Learn about your representative payee and your benefits.

 DOES THE SSA REVIEW SSI CASES?

-When they do a review of your SSI benefits, the SSA will ask you the same kind of questions you answered when you applied for benefits.
+When they do a review of your SSI benefits, the SSA will ask you the same kind of questions as when you applied for benefits.

 INFORMATION ABOUT YOUR INCOME AND RESOURCES